Cherreads

 "Probably."

 Beorn lowered the quill to the page again.
-The risk parameters mattered, but the next step was still measurement.

-"Then show me your magic."
+"Then show me your power."